S1ngularity96/extract_pdf_results/README.md

 ## What you need to know

-I did not write this script myself, so I copied it from [Ask Ubuntu](https://askubuntu.com/questions/454934/how-can-i-extract-pages-containing-a-given-string-from-a-pdf-file) and copied it here.
+I did not write this script myself, so I copied it from [Ask Ubuntu](https://askubuntu.com/questions/454934/how-can-i-extract-pages-containing-a-given-string-from-a-pdf-file) and pasted it here.

 ## Example